GitiHubi/courseACA/README.md

 |  -  |  May 26th  | Coding Challenge - Submission Deadline                                 |  No lab   |  No lab     |

-This is repository is currently work in progress so please expect minor errors and some rough edges ;)
+Please note, that the creation of the distinct notebooks is currently work in progress, so please expect minor bugs as well as some rough edges ;)

 ## Getting Started